Detective Superintendent Yagami in Death Note comes off as something of a father figure to the other task force members, or at least Matsuda.

 The Count of Monte Cristo is this (although he combines this trope with quite a bit of Fair for Its Day), as was his master, Monsieur Morrel.
 When Edmond was framed for Bonapartist collaboration and imprisoned in the hellish Chateau D'If, Morrel was the only person who tried to save him, though it was extremely politically dangerous to do so.
 Edmond rewards this compassion with Undying Loyalty to Morrel's family, and this is the source of many heartwarming moments throughout the book.

 With a twist in a story by Heinrich Böll about the (fictional) poet Bodo Bengelmann.
 After finishing school, his practical parents insisted that he started an apprenticeship.
 Which he did, in a shop for wallpapers.
 As the author comments, the job was an ideal environment for him: The shop owner, his boss, was most of the time so drunk he passed out, and Bodo wrote poems on the back of wallpapers. - Then he used his first wage to send copies of his poems to all newspapers and magazines, and since a good part of them answered, he became rich and famous.

 Live Action TV

-Just about every serial crime drama and occupational drama on English-speaking television, such as Law & Order, CSI: Crime Scene Investigation, ER, etc. Even the designated-asshole superior officer turns out to have a heart of gold by series end.
+Just about every serial crime drama and occupational drama on English-speaking television, such as Law & Order, CSI: Crime Scene Investigation, ER, etc. Even the designated-asshole superior officer turns out to have a heart of gold by the series' end.

 Capt.
 Donald Cragen of Law & Order: Special Victims Unit is portrayed as a somewhat stern but understanding father figure who gives the detectives a great deal of leniency because he trusts their ability to get results.